 We suggest inventing a simple phrase that is a few words in length.
 Adding a number or special character can make your password even more secure.
 The Upper School attendance system actually requires a number or special character.
-Please update your password by November 8 so that you do not lose access to network systems.
+Please update your as soon as possible so that you do not lose access to network systems.

 How to Change Your Password